Kunta (tribe): French and Iwellemmedan

 In the year 1899, the Kunta moved towards a formal alliance with the French by going to Timbuktu in person to show their seriousness in wanting to work with them.
 In the meeting, they gave valuable information on the Tuareg clan for the French to use.
 They also were willing to have their own people fight the Tuareg and accept the French occupation.
 The French were encouraging the Kunta to attack Iwellemmedan in order for them to accept this new colonial.
 They formed raids against them and took their goods as well as their slaves.
-Hammadi ould Muhammad Bu-Addi was an important figure to this alliance and he was known to the French as Hammoadi.
+Hammadi ould Muhammad Bu-Addi was an important figure to this alliance and he was known to the French as Hammadi.
 Kunta under the French colonial didn't pay tax until 1905.
 In 1911, Alouata replaced Hammadi as the Kunta leader.

 In 1903, the Iwellemmedan officially surrendered under the French colonial but it didn't stop the tensions between the Kunta and Iwellemmedan.
 The Kunta had benefited more than the French but in 1903, the French still allowed the Kunta to attack them.
 The conflicts with one another didn't stop even with the effort of the French trying to put this conflict to an end.
 The Kunta had attacked the Iwellemmedan group killing 20 people.
 On December 25, 1908, there was a meeting with the Kunta, Iwellemmedan and Kel Ifoghas to settle their differences.
 They created separate zones for pasture for each one.
 In 1909, the French formed buffer zones separating Kunta and Iwellemmedan.
 This didn't put an end to the violence, in 1911 the Iwellemmedan raided the Kunta leaving 13 people dead.